 In any sufficiently complex software system, failure is inevitable.
-Given that this is the case, chaos engineering, also known as chaos testing, provides a method and tool-set to deliberately introduce failures and outages in a system.
-This approach was pioneered by Netflix, who first created their chaos engineering process in 2010 and posted about it in detail in 2014.
+The chaos engineering approach was pioneered by Netflix, who first created their chaos engineering process in 2010 and posted about it in detail in 2014.

 Chaos Engineering and the Simian Army